CrispStrobe/scratch-gui/README.md

 See https://docs.turbowarp.org/development/getting-started to setup the complete TurboWarp environment.

 If you just want to play with the GUI then it's the same process as upstream scratch-gui.
+-->

+---

-## License
+## 📜 License

-TurboWarp's modifications to Scratch are licensed under the GNU General Public License v3.0.
+This project, as well as TurboWarp's modifications to Scratch, are licensed under the GNU General Public License v3.0.
 See LICENSE or https://www.gnu.org/licenses/ for details.

 The following is the original license for scratch-gui, which we are required to retain.
 This is NOT the license of this project.